Checking over your bike pre-ride can reduce the amount of time spent trail side on repairs.

 There’s nothing worse than a crash or breaking expensive parts due to a minor oversight or lack of maintenance.

-Here’s our simplified checklist of last minute basics of items to inspect.
-Note that this should not take the place of a post-ride checkover, cleaning or maintaining your bike, but a bit of quick insurance to make sure every ride is as good as it can be.
+Here’s a simplified checklist of basic items to inspect.
+Note that this should not take the place of a post-ride checkover, cleaning, or maintaining your bike, but a bit of quick insurance to ensure every ride is as good as it can be.

 Have something you think we missed?
 Suggestions? feel free to leave a comment below.